mattermost/docs/source/configure/configuration-settings.rst

 .. include:: ../_static/badges/selfhosted-only.rst
   :start-after: :nosearch:

-The “config watcher”, the mechanism that automatically reloads the ``config.json`` file, has been deprecated in favor of the `mmctl config reload <https://docs.mattermost.com/manage/mmctl-command-line-tool.html#mmctl-config-reload>`__ command that you must run to apply configuration changes you've made.
+The “config watcher”, the mechanism that automatically reloads the ``config.json`` file, has been deprecated in favor of the :ref:`mmctl config reload <manage/mmctl-command-line-tool:mmctl config reload>` command that you must run to apply configuration changes you've made.
 This improves configuration performance and robustness.

 Deprecated configuration settings
 ---------------------------------